Pfizer to seek COVID-19 vaccine approval in Mexico for children aged 12-15

-Healthcare & PharmaceuticalsPfizer to seek COVID-19 vaccine approval in Mexico for children aged 12-15

-U.S. pharmaceutical maker Pfizer Inc (PFE.N) will seek authorization from Mexico's health regulator for use of its COVID-19 vaccine in children aged 12-15, Mexican Foreign Minister Marcelo Ebrard said on Wednesday.
+MEXICO CITY (Reuters) - U.S. pharmaceutical maker Pfizer Inc will seek authorization from Mexico’s health regulator for use of its COVID-19 vaccine in children aged 12-15, Mexican Foreign Minister Marcelo Ebrard said on Wednesday.

 “Pfizer will submit the request for authorization from Cofepris for the vaccine, applicable to minors between 12 and 15 years old, in the next few days,” Ebrard said in a tweet.